vitessio/website/content/en/docs/15.0/reference/vtorc/running_with_vtop.md

 The VTOrc UI runs on the port `15000` of the container and port-forwarding can be setup to access it.

 Previously, VTOrc deployment also took a configuration file as a secret specified in the `configSecret` parameter.
-This field has been removed in this release of VTop.
+This field has been removed in this release of Vitess Operator.

 ## Example Configuration